capralifecycle/webapp-deploy-lambda/README.md

 contains a fully working example.

-This template is also deployed with the released application and can be used as a substack.
+This template is also deployed with the released application and can be used as a nested stack.
 See the releases page for reference.

 ## Development